VERB: verb

 - Infinitive (this is the citation form that shares properties of verbs and nouns),

-- Finite verb (imperative and subjunctive forms and some forms of indicative mood; necessitative, conditional forms and some forms of indicative mood constructed periphrastically, connegative forms),
+- Finite verb forms (imperative, subjunctive, and some indicative forms; periphrastic necessitative, conditional, and certain indicative forms; connegative forms),

-- Participal (resultative, perfect and future participles are used to construct (secondary) compound tenses).
+- Participles (resultative, perfect, and future participles are used to construct secondary compound tenses).

-There are participial forms (verbal adjectives) that are tagged as verbs rather than adjectives (ADJ).
+Some participial forms (verbal adjectives) are tagged as verbs rather than adjectives (ADJ).
 See below for examples.

 Examples